HARRY NOVAK PROFILE

 OF TERROR

-lot worse.
+could do a lot worse.
 Also available on DVD from Something

 Weird Video.
 Rated